 Preserving White Space

 Preserving white space is essential for painting in watercolor because, unlike painting in oils, white watercolor paint is not normally used.
-Instead, the white of the paper serves the purpose for white areas needed in a watercolor composition.
+Instead, the white of the paper serves the purpose of the white areas needed in a watercolor composition.

 - Glazing Technique – layer of transparent or semi-transparent watercolor paint applied to a wet surface, then left to dry before adding the next layer of transparent or semi-transparent watercolor paint over the previous layer